-Yes!
-While NC LIVE is curating high quality content for the top 22 (and eventually top 30) courses across North Carolina, these grant funds are open to instructors of any course and subject.
+The OENC program has ended and is not currently accepting applications.
+While the program was operation, NC LIVE curated high quality content for the top 41 courses across North Carolina, however grant funds were open to instructors of any course and subject.

 Do you have a list of who has received grants and which textbooks they have adopted?

 Please see our list of Awarded Grants for examples of materials that have been successfully adopted by North Carolina faculty through the Open Education North Carolina grant program.

 Am I limited to using what is on the OENC Collection?
 Could I adopt material from another organization or a locally adapted OER?